moumen-soliman/nodejs-chat/README.md

 <h1>NodeJS - chat application</h1>
-<p>Simple chat application create chat room can joing more than one user and multiple rooms in same time with secure data in one room, NO DB , you can follow what happening in console </p>
+<p>Simple chat application, you can create chat room with join more than one user and multiple rooms in same time with secure data in one room, NO DB , you can follow what happening in console </p>
 <hr>
 <p>include</p>
 <ul>